mwrnd/innova2_flex_xcku15p_notes/README.md

 sudo reboot
 ```

 Install Linux Kernel `5.8.0-43-generic` which is the latest kernel I have found to work.
+It is the kernel released with Ubuntu 20.04 and appears to be the only kernel Mellanox tested against.
 ```Shell
 sudo apt-get install   linux-buildinfo-5.8.0-43-generic \
        linux-cloud-tools-5.8.0-43-generic linux-headers-5.8.0-43-generic \